-In 1901, a bill proposing a state constitutional amendment to allow home rule for Denver and other municipalities was introduced in the legislature and passed.
+In 1901, a bill was introduced in the legislature proposing a state constitutional amendment to allow home rule for Denver and other municipalities.

-In 1902, the City and County of Denver came into being and was separated from Arapahoe and Adams counties.
+In 1902, voters approved a statewide referendum, and on December 1, Governor James Orman proclaimed the amendment part of the state's fundamental law.
+The City and County of Denver came into being on that date and was separated from Arapahoe and Adams counties.

-In 1908, Denver hosted the Democratic National Convention.
+In 1908, Denver hosted the Democratic National Convention, promoting the city on the national, political, and socioeconomic stage.

 In 1910, Samsonite began in Denver as Shwayder Trunk Manufacturing Company.

-In 1911, Qwest Corporation was founded in Denver as Mountain States Telephone & Telegraph Company.
+In 1911, Qwest Corporation was founded in Denver as Mountain States Telephone & Telegraph Company, and it is now part of Lumen Technologies.

 In 1919, The Gates Corporation, the world's largest producer of automotive belts and hoses, was established in S. Denver.